Lucjodet/D3test/README.md

 ## Get Started
 Just launch the .html file in browser to view the data vizualisation.
-Do not use google Chrome as Cross Origin request are not supported.
+Do not use google Chrome as cross origin requests are not supported.
 Works fine with Firefox.

 ## Data
 Update the json files to add, remove or update nodes and edges